George Floyd protests: Hamilton City Council to remove controversial statue

 "We have been working collaboratively with Waikato-Tainui for more than 12 months on a project to review culturally sensitive place names and sites.
 We understand this work is vitally important in raising awareness to cultural harm which has taken place.

-The Council was "absolutely committed" to finding an amicable long-term solution for Waikato-Tainui, the Gallagher family and the wider Hamilton community, he said.
+The council was "absolutely committed" to finding an amicable long-term solution for Waikato-Tainui, the Gallagher family and the wider Hamilton community, he said.

 Mayor Paula Southgate said a growing number of people found the statue personally and culturally offensive.